 Gideon may have won the battles and kept Israel at peace for a time, but his legacy with the people is short-lived.
 The people revert back to false worship and disobedience, after Gideon dies.
 Although Gideon himself rejects offers to be made king, his illegitimate son Abimelek has visions of grandeur, and seizes the power described in chapter 9.

 It is possible to build a successful (by world standards) company and amass great wealth, yet still be irrelevant for God’s Kingdom.
-Our role as marketplace ministers is not about what we accomplish today or in the short term, it is about what we do for God and how we use the talents he has given us for His glory.
+Our role as workplace ministers is not about what we accomplish today or in the short term, it is about what we do for God and how we use the talents he has given us for His glory.

 Gideon is a complex man with both good and bad traits we can learn from.
 Running a business is complex.
 Running a business with integrity should be easy (with God’s help).